There are several opportunities for adult leader training to consider.

 Adults should be CPR certified.
 The Troop offers CPR training one time a year.

-The next CPR training will be offered Tuesday January 7 after the regular Troop Committee Meeting.
+The next CPR training is generally offered after the Troop Committee meeting in January or February.

 3) Position specific training